NMTC Case Study for Arris Manufacturing

-On the northern border of South Carolina, deep in the heart of cotton country, Clio, South Carolina is home to some 900 people.
-This small town was once a thriving hub for agrarian commerce due to the successful cotton industry at the turn of the 20th century.
+On the northern border of South Carolina, deep in the heart of cotton country, Clio is home to some 900 people.
+This small town was once a thriving hub or agrarian commerce due to the successful cotton industry at the turn of the 20th century.
 The town’s population has shrunk over the last 100 years, and now over 70% of the population have no more than a high school diploma or GED.
 Roughly 60% of this non-metro, persistent poverty county’s population is minority, and unemployment rate remains stubbornly high (24.30% as of the 2015 census).

-Marlboro County, which has a slightly better overall unemployment rate than Clio as a whole, ranks as the 7th worst of 64 counties in South Carolina for employment opportunities.
-The lack of employment was exacerbated in 2016 when Baldor Electric, one of the largest employers in the area shuttered its mining equipment component manufacturing facility, laying off the remaining 65 people employed at the site.
+Marlboro County, which has a slightly better overall unemployment rate than Clio as a whole, ranks as the seventh lowest in employment opportunities out of the 64 South Carolina counties.
+The lack of employment was exacerbated in 2016 when Baldor Electric, one of the largest employers in the area, shuttered its mining equipment manufacturing facility, laying off its remaining 65 employees.

-Arris Manufacturing has acquired the former Baldor Electric facility and will completely retro fit it to begin building modular housing units for use in multi- family housing.
+Arris Manufacturing has acquired the former Baldor Electric facility and will completely retrofit it to begin building modular housing units for multi- family housing.
 The sponsor is a multi-family housing developer in the Southeast and will use this facility to vertically integrate their modular unit manufacturing with their multi-family housing developments.